SARDA CanTech, is a charitable organization helping the community to search for vulnerable missing persons using specially trained dogs.

 We have been specializing in water search since 1999.
 This began with one Newfoundland Water Dog but we now have several dogs that can confidently find in water.
 We have been fortunate enough to be able to train using SIGMA pseudo scent for ‘Drowned Victim’ enabling us to recognize the, sometimes subtle, indications and alerts from our dogs that differ from finding a ‘live’ missing person.
 For various inshore searches we have at our disposal a large inflatable boat with outboard engines.
 It is equipped with an electric ‘troller’ and safety equipment for the use of humans and dogs.

 CanTech is active within National SARDA in setting and maintaining standards for lowland search dogs, whether they are air scenting, tracking or scent discriminating.
 We have had considerable input into the structure of lowland search dogs in the UK and had our standards adopted by NSARDA for all lowland non-mountain search dogs.

 Our members are committed to their work and give much of their free time.
 All have confirmed their willingness to take time out when needed for search work and to dedicate a minimum of time to training.
+We have support from the team of “Valentines Gift Ideas” who help our members.
 We have been involved with searches covering several counties and have provided an important free resource to police forces across the country.

 CanTech usually has up to 20 dogs in training.
 The majority of these are search ready for Hasty or Open Area with a number also specializing in buildings (not collapsed), water search, scent discrimination and tracking.
 The unit is able to supply all the training necessary to bring the dog and handler up to an operational level, but basic control is a prerequisite before a dog and handler can be assessed for probationary membership.
 The handlers have to be reasonably fit so that they can keep up with their dogs but perhaps more important is the ability to carry out tasks meticulously whilst working within a team environment.